xmatters-tko/hackathon-2017/README.md

 Unlike the previous event the snakes are pre-programmed to seek out food so that you can jump into some more fun aspects right away
 * [xm-battlesnake-java](https://github.com/xmatters-tko/xm-battlesnake-java)
 * [xm-battlesnake-nodejs](https://github.com/xmatters-tko/xm-battlesnake-nodejs)
+* [xm-battlesnake-python](https://github.com/xmatters-tko/xm-battlesnake-python) python does not currently have a food seeking algorithm

 ### Testing Your Snake
 #### Curl your Snake